 Sustainable development also helps us meet goals of energy independence and reducing greenhouse gas emissions.
 The transportation sector produces about one-third of the total U.S. CO2 emissions, and transportation plans and investments are directly tied to how land is used.

-1000 Friends is the lead organization in Iowa that is advancing solutions on building communities to allow Iowans to accomplish more with less driving.
-Some are common sense solutions yet many people haven’t yet connected the dots to energy issues, like how revitalizing our Main Streets with small businesses and jobs means that residents in small town Iowa won’t have to drive far away to get to work.
-Some are more technical solutions, like measuring the Vehicle Miles Traveled (VMT) associated with auto-dependent, sprawling development versus urban revitalization, improved transit choices, and walkable neighborhoods.
+1000 Friends is the lead organization in Iowa that is advancing solutions on responsible land use and building more equitable and sustainable communities that allow Iowans to accomplish more with less driving.
+Some are common sense solutions yet many people haven’t yet connected the dots to energy issues, like how revitalizing our Main Streets with small businesses and jobs means that residents in small town Iowa won’t have to drive far away to get to work, creating mixed-income, walkable neighborhoods.
+Some are more technical solutions, like measuring the Vehicle Miles Traveled (VMT) associated with auto-dependent, sprawling development versus urban revitalization, improved transit choices, and mixed-income walkable neighborhoods.
 Reducing VMT means weaning our dependence on imported oil, making wiser use of energy-intensive biofuels, and reducing greenhouse gas emissions from transportation.

 1000 Friends of Iowa supports a shift in development patterns that will better meet the needs of future generations, while providing economic, social, and environmental benefits to communities.
 Across Iowa and the nation, many realtors, architects, citizens, and governmental leaders have embraced principles of “smart growth.”
 Smart growth gives us great communities with more choices in housing and transportation, a better return on public investment, and provides benefits to everyone in the community.